two-horned/ring/README.md

 ## Greatest Common Divisor
-To calculate the gcd efficiently, we should not use the euclidean algorithm, as it may need to perform a linear amount of steps to find the result in the worst case.
+To calculate the gcd efficiently, we should not use the euclidean algorithm.
+We will see below why the peformance is way worse than what we show here.

 To calculate the gcd we look
 how much of the number `a` "overlaps",